renanfmoises/supply-precision-parts/README.md

 # Supply Quality Management

-A simple statistical investigation on quality of preicison pieces supplies to a company.
+A simple statistical investigation on the quality of precision pieces supplies to a company.